 When Num Lock is enabled, you can use the numbers on the keypad.
-When Num Lock is disabled, pressing those keys activates those key's alternate function.
+When Num Lock is disabled, pressing those keys activates those keys' alternate functions.
 For instance, the arrow keys on the keypad may only be used if Num Lock is disabled.
-The picture shows what the Num Lock key with a LED may look like on a keyboard.
+The picture shows what the Num Lock key with a LED (light) may look like on a keyboard.